adamgoral/agentic-stack/memory-bank/activeContext.md

 - CopilotKit requires proper client/server component separation in Next.js 14+
 - AgnoAgent from @ag-ui/agno package provides seamless AG-UI integration
 - Environment variables crucial for backend URL configuration
+- Always verify package names and versions on PyPI before using in requirements.txt
+- pydantic-ai latest version is 0.4.11, not 0.12.0
+- Use fastmcp instead of mcp-server-fastmcp for MCP server implementation

 ## Current Blockers
+- ~~Docker dependency issues (fixed - pydantic-ai 0.4.11, fastmcp 2.11.1)~~ ✅
 - API keys need to be added to .env file
 - Docker services need to be started and tested
 - Backend agents need implementation